ThH00/ThH00.github.io/2025-06-dynamics/syllabus.md

 | Midterm II | 20% |
 | Final | 30% |

-If at the end of the semester you submit the evaluations for both the instructor and the GSI, we will only keep your 12 highest in-class quiz grades (so that each counted quiz grade is worth 2% of you final grade).
-This policy is meant to accommodate any potential absences during the semester.
-Only use this policy as a last resort.
+If, at the end of the semester, you submit evaluations for both the instructor and the GSI, we will retain only your 12 highest in-class quiz grades (so that each counted quiz contributes 2% to your final grade).
+This policy is intended to accommodate any potential absences during the semester.
+Please use this policy only as a last resort.

-In accordance with departmental guidelines, the mean GPA for the course will be ≈ 2.9.
-In class quiz solutions and exam solutions will be posted on the class website.
+In accordance with departmental guidelines, the mean GPA for the course will be approximately 2.9.
+In-class quiz solutions and exam solutions will be posted on the class website.

 ### In class quizzes

-In this class, I am aiming for you to do a lot of practice during lecture.
-To encourage this, each lecture will involve a group or an individual assessment.
+In this class, my goal is for you to get plenty of practice during lectures.
+To encourage this, each lecture will include either a group or individual assessment.

 ### Homework

-Each week, you will have one take home homework which involes some coding.
-These are meant to help you truly understand and apply the concepts we learn.
-You'll submit these homework on gradescope by midnight on their due date.
+Each week, you will have one take-home homework assignment that involves some coding.
+These assignments are designed to help you deeply understand and apply the concepts we cover in class.
+You’ll submit them on Gradescope by midnight on the due date.

 ### Problem Sets

-For each concept we explain, I will post a problem set.
-We will solve some of these problems in class, some in the discussions sessions, some problems will have video solutions, and the rest you will have to solve on your own.
-You can always ask about these problems in office hours or on ed.
+For each concept we cover, I will post a corresponding problem set.
+We will solve some of these problems in class, some during discussion sessions, and others will have video solutions.
+The remaining problems you are expected to work through on your own.
+You are always welcome to ask about any of these problems during office hours or on Ed.

 ### Study Group

 You are encouraged to form small study groups of 2-3 students.
 However, each student should write their homework on their own.
 Do not share homework solutions!